 Favorite quote: “You are where time comes from.”

 3. How to Win Friends and Influence People by Dale Carnegie

 This one I sought out on my own.
 I was networking a ton to get my freelance writing business off the ground.
 I read an article that said every entrepreneur should read this classic, so I did.

 I’m a little embarrassed to admit this, but it also taught me a game-changing lesson: learning and using people’s names is a wonderful thing to do.
 I’m friendly enough and comfortable talking with people but I’d always (lazily) claimed, “I’m just not good with names!” and would leave it at that.
 Dale Carnegie convinced me to get over myself and put in a little damn effort for Pete’s sake!
-(Or Joe, Suzanna, Edith, whoever.)
+(Or Joe, Suzanna, Edith, whomever.)